Beware! Termites are out in full force & pest experts explain how you can control them

 Something to look out for is how many termites you see inside your home.

-“If you have ten then they just most likely flew in bit if they cover your kitchen floor an inch deep.
-You definitely have a problem and may want to get someone out,” LaJaunie said.
+“If you have ten then they just most likely flew in — but if they cover your kitchen floor an inch deep, you definitely have a problem and may want to get someone out,” LaJaunie said.

 Another pest to look out for this year is cicadas.